rgandsam/magento-1.x-cert/Magento.md

 </area>
 ```

-######Identify the function and proper use of automatically available events, including *_load_after, etc.
+######Identify the function and proper use of automatically available events, including `*_load_after`, etc.

 These events can be used to "hook" into different actions in the system and modify results without editing core code.
-The *_load_after event is fired every time a model is loaded, and it is prefixed with the `_eventPrefix` property of the model.
+The `*_load_after` event is fired every time a model is loaded, and it is prefixed with the `_eventPrefix` property of the model.
 This can be set in each model.
 It provides a way to modify data easily.

 #######Setup a cron job